nathan-cherry/CMSGD_AnnotationTools/README.md

 ### Prerequisites
 * Python 3.x
 * Required dependencies (see `requirements.txt`)
 * **Dataset Access:** You will need the XML annotation files and the source imagery.
-These can be retrieved from the [Dataset Repository Link Here].
+These can be retrieved from the [CMSGD Repository](https://github.com/nathan-cherry/CMSGD.git).

 ### Installation
 1. Clone the repository: